 Operational Risk: Operational Risk is the risk of loss arising from inadequate or failed internal processes, people and systems, or from external events.
 The Bank follows Head office's detailed policies and procedures and Operational Risk Management tools that are regularly updated to ensure a robust internal control mechanism for the Bank.
-The Bank is closely reviewing the various recommendations issued by the Basel Committee on 'Sound Practices for the Management and Supervision of Operational Risk' for implementation.
 The Bank continues to invest in risk management and mitigation strategies, such as a robust control infrastructure, business continuity management or through risk transfer mechanisms such as insurance and outsourcing.